What’s open and closed on Easter Day 2025

 Restaurants

-Most major restaurant chains like McDonald’s, Taco Bell and Wendy’s will be open on Easter Sunday, but hours can vary depending on the location.
+Most major fast-food chains like McDonald’s, Taco Bell and Wendy’s will be open on Easter Sunday, but hours can vary depending on the location.

 Sit-down favorites like Cracker Barrel, Olive Garden and Golden Corral will be open during their regular hours.
 Chains like Applebee’s, IHOP and Panera Bread may have adjusted schedules, so it’s a good idea to call ahead or check online.